notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Parker25trumpTariffEq.md

 From [here](https://youtu.be/j04IAbWCszg?t=312):
 ![[image-1.png|512x284]]

 Anyway, this equation requires that you know $\psi$, the fraction of the tariff passed to the consumer, and $\epsilon$, the elasticity of demand.
 The paper the Trump admin used for justification is **actually nonlinear** and far more complex than this, and the Admin arbitrarily picked $\psi$ and $\epsilon$ so they'd cancel, giving the equation used.
 They say they did that because it would be complex if not impossible.
+And anyway, the used the wrong number:  They used $\phi =0.25$ but it [[Berkowitz25tariffMathError|should have been]] $\phi = 0.945$

 But they didn't even use it!
 - if it was positive, they [divided by 2](https://youtu.be/j04IAbWCszg?t=719)